srlinuxeurope/DCFPartnerHackathon/docs/eda/index.md

 And it would be a miss to keep EDA anchored to Nokia-only devices, that is why we ensured that EDA core is {==multivendor==} and users can leverage EDA superpowers even with other 3rd party devices[^1].

-At this SReXperts event, you get a unique chance to spend a day with Nokia EDA by venturing into the exercises meticulously crafted by the EDA team and be the judge of its capabilities.
+At this Enterprise DCF Partners Hackathon event, you get a unique chance to spend a day with Nokia EDA by venturing into the exercises meticulously crafted by the EDA team and be the judge of its capabilities.

 ## How to get through the exercises?